August 1, 2015

 - People of about average weight.
 If you’re very heavy or very light, I’d recommend the firm or the soft version respectively.
 I’m about 60 pounds overweight, and this one was just the tiniest bit too soft for my tastes.
 If I were to lose ~15 pounds, it would probably be perfect.

 - Side sleepers and back sleepers.
 Stomach sleepers tend to need something firmer (unless you’re a particularly thin stomach sleeper)

 - People that like soft mattresses but don’t want something you’ll sink into too far.
 This is similar to what a lot of places would consider “plush,” but it’s kind of on the firmer end of “plush.”

 Compared to the well-known Tempurpedic brand, this one is somewhere in between the Rhapsody Luxe and Cloud Supreme in firmness.

 I didn’t spend as much time on the Alexander Soft, because it was just too soft for my body type.
 When I was on my side on this mattress, my shoulder went all the way into it, and I barely needed a pillow.
-On a scale from 1 to 10 with 1 the firmest, this one was in the range of 8 or 9.
+On a scale from 1 to 10 with 1 the firmest, this one was about a 7.
 I have trouble feeling the gradations between different soft mattresses (again, because of my body type), but I can say that this is one of the softer mattresses I’ve ever laid on.
 The Alexander Soft is best for:

 - Side or back sleepers of a slim or athletic build.
 If you sleep on your side and have bony hips and shoulders, you’ll need something that won’t cause pressure, and since you’re so light, you don’t need anything extra firm to keep you in proper alignment.